Olympus E-1 vs Panasonic G7

 It is notable that the G7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-1 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-1 (unlike the G7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-1 and the G7 have been discontinued, but can regularly be found used on eBay.
+Both the E-1 and the G7 have been discontinued, but can regularly be found used on ebay.
 The E-1 was replaced by the Olympus E-3, while the G7 was followed by the Panasonic G85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-1 Manual (free pdf) or the online Panasonic G7 Manual.
+Further information on the features and operation of the E-1 and G7 can be found, respectively, in the Olympus E-1 Manual (free pdf) or the online Panasonic G7 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-1 or the Panasonic G7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.